pyao137/HackNC-2020/README.md

 To run, make sure you have Python and pygame downloaded, and then run the main.py python file.

-You can download Python here: https://www.python.org/downloads/ And you can install pygame using pip in your command-line
+You can download Python here: https://www.python.org/downloads/, and you can install pygame using pip in your command-line